PicsArt/cppbind/docs/05_detailed_info/02_proj_config.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Project configuration is done in yaml format files which should be placed under project directories.
-In yaml files we define parameters which affect generated results and the tool behaviour (e.g. input sources and output directories, etc.).
+In yaml files we define parameters which affect generated results and the tool behavior (e.g. input sources and output directories, etc.).
 User can have a single or multiple configuration files in yaml format spread across the project.
-IEGEN lookups those files by pattern defined in application config file via *context_def_glob* parameter.
+IEGEN looks up at those files by pattern defined in application config file via *context_def_glob* parameter.
 The default value of *context_def_glob* parameter is `\**/*iegen.yaml` which means any file in the project having `iegen.yaml` suffix.
 This means that if you use this default value then you'll need to have a project config file with a name suffixed with `iegen.yaml`.
 This value can be changed in application config file: :doc:`App config </05_detailed_info/01_app_config>`.